 What is a HECM reverse mortgage purchase loan?

-We have volumes of information about purchase reverse mortgages on our website here.
-We also would be more than happy to discuss specifics with you regarding your circumstances to give you exact numbers based on your age(s), desired property, area of the country, etc. (different parts of the country have different costs involved for purchasing).
+We have volumes of information about purchase reverse mortgages on our website.
+We would also be more than happy to discuss specifics with you regarding your circumstances and give you exact numbers based on your age(s), desired property, area of the country, etc. (different parts of the country have different purchasing costs).
 You can also contact us by visiting our website and requesting information or calling us at 800-565-1722.

 Q.